In Spain, people tend to visit the beautiful Mediterranean pearl Barcelona or the capital, Madrid.

-Did you know that you can see the narrowest building in Spain, and Europe, is located in Valencia?
+Did you know that the narrowest building in Spain – and Europe – is located in Valencia?
 I did not know it neither until I was there last time.

-This bulding give the name to the bar nearby, where you can stand or sit at high tables outside to drink wine at reasonable prices and have a great selection of tapas.
+This building took the name of the bar nearby, where you can stand or sit at high tables outside to drink wine at reasonable prices and have a great selection of tapas.

-As Valencia is evolving as a city and becoming more metropolitan each day, their streets are changing.
-They are busting with creativity, filling the streets with politically charged graffiti or also murals.
+As Valencia is evolving as a city and becoming more metropolitan each day, the streets are changing.
+They are busting with creativity, filling the streets with politically charged graffiti and murals.

 If you are curious about the Valencian street art, I do recommend you to join a street art tour.